(PHS - click to enlarge)

 These have been uploaded to Facebook where many of us have tagged those in the photos.

-Eastside (Gone but not forgotten)
+East Side (Gone but not forgotten)

 Thanks to Janet (Seaweard) Jarboe for her 2nd grade photo of Mrs. Schwartz's class.